Top 5 healthcare payors

 All-payor claims databases

-All-Payor Claims Databases (APCDs) are electronic systems that collect healthcare claims data from payors.
-As of 2020, 21 states had an APCD, and 11 states were interested in implementing one.
+As of September 2024, 23 states had an APCD, 11 states were interested in implementing one, and two (Nevada and Indiana) were in the implementation process.
 To develop an APCD system, state governments must assess the local healthcare market.
 This includes evaluating the health insurance market and public payors, developing data submission guidelines and managing patient health data.

 Though it seems like an immense amount of work and can be costly to maintain, the payoff is significant in population health monitoring and healthcare spending reduction.
 Because APCDs are statewide systems, they simplify data sharing between payors, providers and regulators.
 This allows for easy analysis of medical claims and identification of areas to prevent financial waste.